Safe-Streets-Halton/safe-streets-halton.github.io/_news/ontario-proposed-bike-lane-bans.markdown

 ---
-title: Media Statement - Province's Proposed Bike Lane Bans (Sept.
+title: Media Release - Province's Proposed Bike Lane Bans (Sept.
 2024)
 date: 2024-09-22 20:06:00 -04:00
 description: Safe Streets Halton, a transportation safety advocacy group, has released a statement in response to the proposed provincial law banning the construction of new bike lanes in favour of motor vehicles.
 layout: post
+image: /assets/news/media-release.png
 ---

 BURLINGTON - Safe Streets Halton, a transportation safety advocacy group, has released the following statement in response to the [proposed provincial law banning the construction of new bike lanes in favour of motor vehicles](https://www.cbc.ca/news/canada/toronto/ontario-government-bike-lanes-1.7328878):